Date last reviewed: April 2023

 - questions, queries or feedback you leave

-- your information provider preferences when you sign up to email alerts
+- your information provider preferences when you sign up for email alerts

-- information about your activities on our website and about the device used to access it, for instance your IP address and geographical location
+- information about your activities on our website and about the device used to access it, for instance your IP address and geographical location, your activity such as length of stay on a page, clicks and downloads

 - any other personal information you have shared with us.